-As we head into 2020 and beyond, it is imperative that we adopt the latest PR trends -- in essence, upgrading our strategies to compete for the best results.
+As we head into 2020 and beyond, it is imperative that we adopt the latest PR trends -- upgrading our strategies to compete for the best results.

-With that in mind, let's look at the top ways in which you can upgrade or elevate your strategy for the coming year.
+With that in mind, let's look at the top ways in which you can boost your strategy for the coming year.